AdMoR/admor.github.io/_posts/2023-06-03-Building a UI for a generative AI app - Part 1.markdown

 The overview of the logic

+- We start with a large block of text that we will split in 10 sentences.
-- A story is a set of 10 scenes represent by 1 image each
+- Each sentence will be represented by 1 image
 - For each scene, create 15 images to choose from (with a txt2img model)
 - A UI allows me to pick the best image for each scene